configdotsys/mathematics-reference/linear-algebra-control-ai.md

 * $\mathbf{C}$ maps state to measured outputs
 * $\mathbf{D}$ represents direct feedthrough

-The matrix $\mathbf{A}$ plays a central role: it defines the system’s intrinsic behavior in the absence of input.
+The matrix $\mathbf{A}$ plays a central role: it defines the system's intrinsic behavior in the absence of input.

 ---